ffxstyleguide/styleguide-afr/readme/index.md

 ## Designers
 {: .styleguide-heading}

+* go to http://prose.io/ and click "authorize on github"
+* new to github? click on "create an account" and go through the steps
+* go back to prose.io and authorize for your new github account
-To get edit access to the styleguide via Prose you need to contact the [repo administrator](https://github.com/ffxisabel).
+* To get edit access to the styleguide via Prose you need to contact the [repo administrator](https://github.com/ffxisabel)
+* once you have access the repo will appear on your prose dashboard.

 ### File structure
 {: .styleguide-heading}